30186 - VENTURE AND DEVELOPMENT CAPITAL

 CLEAM - CLEF - CLEACC - BESS-CLES - BIEMF

 Go to class group/s: 31

-- Venture and Development Capital: industry overview.
+- Venture and development capital: an industry overview.

 - Investment criteria and investment styles (round financing, milestones, venture debt, portfolio leverage and exit way).